 Kokomo Community Concerts is a non-profit organization that has been bringing world class entertainment to the community since 1957.
 This season we will be hosting six shows with diverse acts from around the world.
 Check out our Shows Page to see performance information.

-Notable past performances include the Artie Shaw Orchestra, Time for Three, The Abrams Brothers, The Side Street Strutters, Chinese Acrobats and the Platters.
+Notable past performances include the Glenn Miller Orchestra, Atlanta Rhythm Section, Time for Three, The Abrams Brothers, Pavlo, Dallas Brass, and the Platters.
 We’ve also hosted the Purdue Glee Club, symphony orchestras, spectacular Broadway reviews, and much more!

 It is our mission to enrich our community through the live performing arts.
 Our organization works with the Kokomo School Corporation each year to provide performance and outreach concerts to students of Kokomo and Howard County area schools.
 To schedule an outreach concert visit or field trip for your students, please contact us for more information.

-We thank all of our area businesses and community members who donate funds or support us by purchasing advertisements for our program booklets.
+We thank all of our area businesses and community members who donate funds to support our organization!

 Media inquiries can be answered by our Publicity Chair: